 4. Creative Workshops

-Practical Example: A "Team Cooking Workshop," where employees must prepare a complete meal together, is an excellent way to encourage cooperation and creativity.
-Teams can be responsible for different parts of the menu, requiring effective coordination to ensure that everything is ready at the same time.
-Another option is a "Collaborative Painting Workshop," where each team member contributes a part of a piece of artwork.
+A simple exampleA "Team Cooking Workshop" is a perfect system for promoting creativity and working together, in which workers have to cook an entire meal together.
+Teams can be in charge of different parts of the menu, which requires effective coordination to ensure that everything is prepared simultaneously.
+Another alternative is a "Collaborative Painting Workshop," in which each team member contributes a part of a piece of artwork.